Welfare FAQ

 • What is the Buddy Scheme?

-Having a “buddy” at Mont Rose College can make a huge difference to a student’s experience.
-Just knowing there is someone there to listen who is genuinely interested in helping them can make a student feel supported and perhaps, less alone and more likely to succeed, particularly during these uncertain times when we are in Lockdown.
+Having a “buddy” at Mont Rose College can significantly impact a student’s experience.
+Knowing there is someone there to listen who is genuinely interested in helping them can make a student feel supported and, perhaps, less alone and more likely to succeed.

 • Can Mont Rose College help me find a job?